ENSTA-U2IS-AI/torch-uncertainty/docs/source/contributing.rst

 Guidelines
 ^^^^^^^^^^

 We are using ruff for code formatting, linting, and imports (as a drop-in replacement for black, isort, and flake8).
 The pre-commit hooks will ensure that your code is properly formatted and linted before committing.

+To make your changes, create a branch on a personal fork, whose name is not dev nor main.

 Before submitting a final pull request, that we will review, please try your best not to reduce the code coverage and do document your code.